Camden, Maine B & B Rooms, Rates & Reservations

 The Chauncey Keep Chamber beckons you with its warm hospitality and a stunning views of passing ships on Penobscot Bay from it’s giant picture window.
 From the cozy fireplace corner with seating to the king four-poster bed, this chamber is considered the most elegant in the inn.
 Spacious necessary room – (combination tub/shower).
 This Chamber also features a lovely daybed for an additional guest or as a relaxing lounging spot.

 The 1620 Chamber captures the spirit of early travelers passing thru the original 2nd Colony: This room continues to honor our early English / American heritage from the king four poster to the quiet seating area.
-Private necessary room (shower).
+Electric fireplace, Private necessary room (shower).